Subamprasad/Text-Summarizer/README.md

 -   `GET /`: Serves the web interface.
 -   `POST /predict`: Accepts JSON payload `{"text": "your dialogue here"}` and returns the summary.
 -   `GET /train`: Triggers the training pipeline (requires authentication or local execution).

+## Usage Note

+> [!NOTE]
+> **Prediction Latency**: When converting "Text to Summarize" to a "Summary", please be patient.
+It will take a little bit of time to summarize the text as the model processes the input.

 ## Directory Structure
 - `src/textSummarizer`: Main source code.